LingUaan/LingSieve/README.md

 The program LingSieve counts primes and is designed for long duration tests (LDT), to handle large quantities of data.
 That is what GPU computing is all about.
-It makes no sense to to use the GPU with small sieve jobs - programs running on CPU are the right joice for this kind of jobs.
+It makes no sense to to use the GPU for small sieve jobs - programs running on CPU are the right joice for this kind of jobs.
 The granularity is 1.000.000.000 = 10^9 = 1" = 1 cycle, that is the smallest quantitie to be sieved.
 It can be startet with multiples of 1", and the sieve width is also in multiples of 1".
 It can sieve short of 2^64 (1,8446744x10^19).